 Confirmation candidates are encouraged to perform acts of service during their time of preparation.

-If you are an adult who is seeking more information on how to become a member of the Catholic Church, or if you are a baptized Catholic who never received Confirmation, please check out The Rite of Christian Initiation of Adults (RCIA).
-There you will find good information on what that process is and also contact information for the person who can tell you more about it.
+If you are an adult who is seeking more information on how to become a member of the Catholic Church, or if you are a baptized Catholic who never received Confirmation, please see our Becoming Catholic page to find more information on The Rite of Christian Initiation for Adults (RCIA) and what the process is as well as contact information.

 What is necessary for my child to receive Confirmation?